-The cell in example would now be presented colour returned by $f{RGB}(0.73, 0.2, 0.38)$, which is close to violet.
-The colour can be the used to analyse the cell status using a picture.
-As an another example, if a cell is located in a place marked with a circle in Figure 1 it can be easily seen from legend map that green and blue colours (TCH success and availability) are close to maximum, but in red axis the value is near minimum.
-This means that in the cell HO (hand over) success is not performing as well as in the other cells and some action should be taken.
+The cell in example would now be represented by the color returned by f{RGB} (0.73, 0.2, 0.38), which is close to violet.
+The color can be the used to analyze the cell status using a picture.
+As an another example, if a cell is located in the place marked with a circle in Figure 1 it can easily be seen from the legend map that green and blue colors (TCH success and availability) are close to maximum, but on the red axis the value is close to the minimum.
+This means that in this cell the HO (hand over) success is not performing as well as in the other cells and some action should be taken.